fredericks1982/hass-addon-cloudflared/cloudflared/README.md

 [armv7-shield]: https://img.shields.io/badge/armv7-yes-green.svg
 [i386-shield]: https://img.shields.io/badge/i386-yes-green.svg

-Client for Cloudflare Tunnel, a tunneling daemon that proxies traffic from the Cloudflare network to your origins.
-It simplifies the process of setting up and managing a secure connection between your local services and Cloudflare's network.

-*Cloudflare Tunnel* provides a secure way to connect your services to Cloudflare without exposing an external IP address.
+*Cloudflare Tunnel* provides a secure way to connect to your services without exposing an external IP address.
 It establishes an encrypted tunnel between your infrastructure and Cloudflare's edge, routing traffic through this tunnel rather than over the public internet.
 This allows you to securely expose web servers, APIs, and other services to the internet without opening inbound ports in your firewall.

 Key features:
 - Secure: End-to-end encrypted connections